 No, Connections for Independent Living does not own or lease residential units.
 We are an independent living center that specializes in helping people with disabilities live independently.

 Connections maintains a housing list that includes all apartments and agencies that have available units.
 It is organized by accessible, affordable, family, and senior housing.
-Connections also has a Section 8 program in cooperation with the Colorado Division of Housing.
+Connections also qualifies individuals for Housing Choice (Section 8) vouchers issued by the Colorado Division of Housing.

 There are income requirements based on how many people live in your household.
-You must also live with a disability.
+You must also live with a disabling condition.

-At this time, our waiting list is closed.
-We recommend you become a consumer with our organization to be alerted when our waiting list is periodically reopened.
-We also advertise in the Greeley Tribune 30 days before the list opens up and through our social media.
+At this time, our wait list is closed.
+We recommend you become a consumer with our organization to be alerted when our wait list is periodically reopened.
+We also promote the opening of our list through our website and social media, including Facebook, Twitter, and Instagram.

-The average wait time to be accepted for Section 8 housing is from 12 to 36 months.
+The average wait time to be accepted for a Colorado Housing Choice voucher is from 12 to 36 months.
 Depending on your preferences and requirements, you may be placed higher on our list.

-Our Section 8 housing waiting list is always changing owing to updates made to preferences.
-Owing to this, there is no specific number that can be provided.
+Our Colorado Housing Choice wait list is always changing owing to updates made to preferences.
+Owing to this, no specific number can be provided.

 All rental units: you are responsible for utility costs.